 Add the vanilla extract and beat eggs in the batter, mixing well after each addition.

-Combine the flour, baking soda and cinnamon, stir or sift together and slowly add it to the dough until fully incorporated.
+Combine the flour, baking soda, salt, and cinnamon stir or sift together and slowly add it to the dough until fully incorporated.
 If you’re using a spoon or spatula to mix the dough, it will be pretty thick – just keep stirring until the flour is completely mixed in.

 Pour in chocolate chips and gently mix together.
 Cover your mixing bowl in plastic wrap and refrigerate cookie dough for at least 40 minutes before baking – approximately 4 hours is recommended).